-Budgeting isn’t really my niche so I don’t have a lot of things on this website that are intended for that purpose but these other websites have printable and downloadable budgeting forms that will help.
+Budgeting isn’t really my niche, so I don’t have a lot of things on this website that are intended for that purpose.
+These other websites have printable and downloadable budgeting forms that will help.

 I will share links to other budgeting websites at the end of this article so that you can check them out as well.

 I want to help you BREAK FREE FROM DEBT, and that is my main goal.

 FIRST THINGS FIRST- Focus on one debt at a time starting with the smallest debt first.
 The feeling of relief you get when that smallest one is paid is unbelievable motivation for the next debt in line.